Skip to main content

 Free Walking Tour stands for the Elimination of Violence against Women

-On the evening of 25th November of 2019, Free Walking Tour, in partnerships with local NGO’s and local civil rights associations, organized a special walk to pay homage to local Women: Donne di Modena (Women of Modena).
-The tour hosted many local female testimonials who had marked important achievements in different fields: political commitment, social engagement, professional life, etc.
+Every year, Free Walking Tour Italia, in partnerships with local NGO’s and local civil rights associations, organizes a special walk to pay homage to local Women: Donne di Modena (Women of Modena).
+The tour hosts many local female “voices” and testimonials who have marked important achievements in different fields: political commitment, social engagement, professional life, etc.

 Gina Borellini (1919-2007)